As Al Franken's sexual misconduct allegations mount, Democrats call for his resignation

 In a simple tweet, Sen. Tammy Baldwin, Wis., said it was “best” for Franken to resign.

-Sen. Michael Bennett, D-Colo., said he expects Franken to “make an announcement” on Thursday and is “confident he’ll do the right thing and step aside.”
+Sen. Michael Bennet, D-Colo., said he expects Franken to “make an announcement” on Thursday and is “confident he’ll do the right thing and step aside.”

 Sherrod Brown